causerp/cangjie_runtime/stdlib/doc/libs/std_en/collection/collection_package_api/collection_package_class.md

 public func remove(): ?T
 ```

-Functionality: Performs a pop operation, removing and returning the top element of the stack.
+Function: Performs a pop operation, removing and returning the top element of the stack.
 Returns `None` if the stack is empty.

-Return Value:
+Returns:

 - ?T - The removed top element.